sftwre/LLM-API/WRITEUP.md

 3. Get chat history
    `curl http://127.0.0.1:8000/chat_history/<session_id>`

+Alternatively, a better tool to ping the API would be [Postman](https://www.postman.com/); This is the tool I utilized during development.

 ## Running tests

 Launch the docker container in interactive mode to run the test suite.
 The Redis server and Uvicorn servers must be running for the tests to execute.